 CE 330 Fluid Mechanics (3)

 Hydraulic considerations for wells, pumps, and distribution systems, including conservation of mass, momentum, and energy incompressible flow of fluids with introduction of compressible flow: dimensional analysis and similitude; laminar and turbulent flows; empirical methods.
 Hydrologic design and analysis of drainage.
 Hydrologic cycle components necessary for determining design flows.
 Use of computer analysis techniques.
-Prerequisite/Co-requisite: MAT 230.
+Prerequisite: CHE 231T and CHE 231L or equivalent.

 CE 335 Water Resources Engineering (3)

 Students will explore water resources engineering processes in pipe flows, pipe networks, open channel flow, and surface and groundwater hydrology.
 This course is designed to review the fundamentals and practices of water resources engineering with a focus on engineering applications of hydraulics and hydrology.
 The concepts of fluid mechanics (hydrostatics, conservation laws) will be applied to analyze flow phenomena are illustrated in demonstrations and field trips.
 The course will prepare interested students for future careers in water supply, wastewater treatment, floodplain management, storm water management, and groundwater management.
 Prerequisite/Co-requisite: CE 330.

 CE 410 Structural Steel Design (3)

 Analysis and design of structural steel members for tensile, compressive, flexural and combined loading.
 Prerequisite: CE 301.